Ronaldo dropped, Ramos scores 3 for Portugal at World Cup

 Ramos, a 21-year-old forward who only made his Portugal debut last month, demonstrated the kind of clinical finishing Ronaldo was once known for in scoring the first goal in the 17th minute and adding others in the 51st and 67th.

+“Not even in my wildest dreams did I think about being part of the starting team for the knockout stage,” said Ramos, who counts Ronaldo along with Robert Lewandowski and Zlatan Ibrahimovic as his soccer idols.

-By then, fans around the 89,000-seat Lusail Stadium were imploring Santos to bring on the 37-year-old Ronaldo.
-They got their wish in the 72nd minute.
+It was around the hour mark that fans around the 89,000-seat Lusail Stadium started to implore Santos to bring on the 37-year-old Ronaldo, and they got their wish in the 72nd minute.
 Portugal had the game wrapped up by then, with defenders Pepe and Raphael Guerreiro also having scored.
 Rafael Leao added another goal in stoppage time.

 After briefly celebrating with his teammates following the final whistle, Ronaldo walked off the field on his own — perhaps wondering where his career goes from here.
-He is currently without a club after leaving Manchester United midway through the World Cup.
+He is currently without a club after leaving Manchester United midway through the World Cup and he might no longer be the starter for his country.

 The rest of the Portugal team hung around to applaud the team’s fans at one end of the stadium.
 A quarterfinal match awaits against Morocco on Saturday and Santos now has to decide whether to stick with Ramos or restore Ronaldo, the top scorer in men’s international soccer and one of the game’s greatest ever players.